joetanx/joetanx.github.io/cv.md

 #### Private cloud infrastructure deployment for a Singapore government agency

 - Designed the Nutanix hyperconverged and software-defined network solution for the self-hosted private cloud architecture
-- Orchestrated the migration of over 100 servers from OpenStack to the new platform
+- Migrated over 100 servers from OpenStack to the new platform

 #### Microsoft Exchange solution for an international shipping logistics company